PHOENIXCONTACT/MORYX-Framework/docs/articles/Products/ProductManagementUI.md

 ## Aspects

 Aspects are presented as `Tabs` whithin the default product detail view.
-They can be enabled by adding them to the [ModuleConfig](xref:Marvin.Products.UI.Interaction.ModuleConfig) like in the following example:
+An aspect allows to create a view for specific information of a product like properties, parts or recipes.
+It is also possible to create aspects to show a combination of the mentioned information.
+The `EditMode` like a `BeginEdit`, `EndEdit` or `CancelEdit` will be handled by the product itself but an aspect get this call before the product to have the possibility to store some aspect specific information.
+Each aspect can be enabled by adding them to the [ModuleConfig](xref:Marvin.Products.UI.Interaction.ModuleConfig) like in the following example:

 ````json
 {